Thoovanathumbikal: Plot

-Jayakrishnan, saddened by Radha's rejection, and urged on by his friend Thangal, agrees to be Clara's first client.
+Jayakrishnan, saddened by Radha's rejection and urged on by his friend Thangal, agrees to be Clara's first client.
 This is Jayakrishnan's first time being physical with a woman.
-Later he realizes that Clara was a virgin, a fact that disturbs him.
+Later, he realizes that Clara is a virgin, a fact that disturbs him.
 He had made a promise to himself that he would not sleep with a virgin unless she was his wife, and if he couldn't keep his pledge, then that girl would at least become his wife.
 On breaking the one promise he was determined to keep in life, he is deeply disturbed and proposes marriage to Clara.
-She admires his sincerity and scruples, but does not want to cause Jayakrishnan any hurt socially or personally (as she considers herself a sex worker), hence she decides to disappear from his life.
+She admires his sincerity and scruples but does not want to cause Jayakrishnan any hurt socially or personally (as she considers herself a sex worker), hence decides to disappear from his life.

-During this time, Radha hears more about Jayakrishnan from her brother, who was a junior in college to Jayakrishnan.
+During this time, Radha hears more about Jayakrishnan from her brother who was a junior in college to Jayakrishnan.
 She hears more about the dual life of Jayakrishnan, his small games of fooling people around him, and his ready-to-do-anything-for-friends attitude.
 She also learns that he had never fooled around with girls, despite his free-spirited lifestyle.
-Her brother tells her that it would be the first time that Jayakrishnan had proposed to a woman.
-For the first time, Radha sees Jayakrishnan for the sincere person that he is.
-She begins to love him, and agrees to his marriage proposal.
-She meets Jayakrishnan to express her feelings towards him, and apologizes for her brusque behavior in the past.
+Her brother tells her it would be the first time that Jayakrishnan had proposed to a woman.
+Radha sees Jayakrishnan as the sincere person that he is.
+She begins to love him and agrees to his marriage proposal.
+She meets Jayakrishnan to express her feelings towards him and apologizes for her brusque behavior in the past.
 However, Jayakrishnan has now begun to feel differently.
 He tells Radha that he does not regard himself as being the right person for her.
 When questioned by Radha about the reason behind his change of heart, he discloses everything that transpired between him and Clara.
 Radha is not offended by his behavior at all.
 She admires his sincerity and depth of feeling.
 She tells Jayakrishnan that she is not bothered by his past with Clara.